api-platform/docs/core/graphql.md

 The big difference in API Platform is that the value is already serialized when it's received in your type class.
 Similarly, you would not want to denormalize your parsed value since it will be done by API Platform later.

+#### Custom Types config for Symfony

 If you use autoconfiguration (the default Symfony configuration) in your application, then you are done!

-Else, you need to tag your type class like this:
+Else, you need to tag your type class like this, if you're using Symfony :

 ```yaml
 # api/config/services.yaml